DE-cr/NEPviewerCR/README.md

 **(Partial) NEPViewer replacement for desktop/laptop computers**

-Utility file to view selected data uploaded by [NEP micro inverter systems](https://northernep.com/products/microinverters/) to the cloud, instead of using the official iOS/Android NEPViewer app.
+Utility files to view selected data uploaded by [NEP micro inverter systems](https://northernep.com/products/microinverters/) to the cloud, instead of using the official iOS/Android NEPViewer app.
 (Note: This also works for rebranded NEP micro inverters, e.g. those distributed by Anker or Nuasol.)

 ## NEPviewerCR+.html